patxipierce/rasyen/README.md

 ## RaSyEn - Random Syntax Engine v.2.0.2

-Rasyen (pronounced /ˈɹeɪzn/ like the dried grape) uses a list of options to select a string randomly from a object or array and a template to do the replacements on.
+Rasyen (pronounced /ˈɹeɪzn/ like the dried grape) uses a list of options to select a string randomly from an object or array and a template to do the replacements on.
 This effectively separates the data from template allowing you to store lists of data and leave the random parsing to a simple template.

 **Contents:**